Bonzo’s Best: John Bonham’s 10 greatest Led Zeppelin songs

 Not often do instrumental tracks make it into great rock acts’ top 10 lists.
 But not often do they include a three-minute drum solo from one of the greatest drummers to have ever lived.
 Bonzo’s solo in ‘Moby Dick’ was a warning shot from the band’s 1969 Led Zeppelin II record.

 It was the first shot at the feet of all the other jazz, rock, and R&B drummers out there that Bonham could do it all.
 And then some.
+It was, arguably, this song which put Bonham out ahead of the rest of the chasing pack of percussionists.
+It is simply sublime.

 3. ‘When The Levee Breaks’ (1971)